BrianCusack/Reporter/README.md

 3. Create a `.env` file based on `.env.example` and add your Claude API keys

-4. Add file `tsla-20240331-gen.py` to the /data directory or rename in the config.py to your file name.
+4. Add financial pdf files to `/data` directory.

 5. Run